4.8 1700+ Google Reviews

 If your older home doesn’t have three-prong outlets, you’ll want to know how to upgrade two-prong outlets – the right way.

 Before 1947, the National electrical code had no grounding receptacle requirements.
-Even then, only laundry appliance circuits required a grounding-type receptacle.
+Then for years only laundry appliance circuits required a grounding-type receptacle.
 Then, in 1956, the NEC added basements, porches, and other areas where ground contact was likely.

 Next, in 1959, the NEC added the grounding requirement for kitchen sink receptacles.
 Finally, in 1962 the national electric code effectively required grounding on all receptacles.